-- Replacement Key – You can’t imagine how many people lose both their original keys before ever getting a copy.
-And that can be an expensive mistake.
-The Ninja 650 is super picky with key compatibility, so you’re better off just buying the original replacement key PN#27008-0596.
-Any locksmith will cut it for your for about 5 bucks – The N650’s key doesn’t have a transponder or anything.
+- Replacement Key PN#27008-0596 – You can’t imagine how many people lose both original keys before ever getting a copy – And that’s an expensive mistake.
+The Ninja 650 is super picky with keys, so you might want to read bout key compatibility here.
+Any locksmith will cut it for around 5 bucks since the N650’s key doesn’t have a transponder .

 - Guardian Bell – Because you never know when you might come across some gremlins.